 Most foreigners can buy a visa for $60 at the port of entry to Tanzania.
 There are usually long queues at the airport to sort the visa out so if you want to walk past the massive line with a bit of a smug look, sort your visa in advance.

-You can check to see if you need a visa by putting Tanzania and your Nationality into the handy map on the Visa Machine website.
+You can check to see if you need a visa by putting Tanzania and your Nationality into the handy map on the Visa Machine website, you can also save yourself a headache by ordering your visa from them too.
 You can also check direct with the Tanzanian authorities by checking with your local embassy or consulate.

 Tanzania is a malarial area.
 Check with your travel clinic to see what vaccinations you might need and get advice on anti-malarial drugs.

 It's advisable that each team brings a first aid kit with them.